Villainess Level 99

 is a Japanese light novel series written by Satori Tanabata with illustrations by Tea.
 It initially began serialization as a web novel published on the user-generated novel publishing site Shōsetsuka ni Narō in June 2018.
-It was then acquired by Fujimi Shobo who began publish to publish it as a light novel under their Kadokawa Books imprint in May 2019.
+It was then acquired by Fujimi Shobo who began to publish it as a light novel under their Kadokawa Books imprint in May 2019.
 A manga adaptation illustrated by Nokomi began serialization in Enterbrain's B's Log Comic magazine in February 2020.
+An anime television series adaptation produced by Jumondou aired from January to March 2024.